gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### BlueFox Email

-BlueFox Email uses the Chamaileon SDK for its drag-and-drop builder.
+BlueFox Email uses the [Chamaileon SDK](https://help.chamaileon.io/en/collections/1340338-email-editor-documentation) for its drag-and-drop builder.
+The editor offers real-time collaborative editing (multiple team members can work on the same email simultaneously, like Google Docs), a built-in stock photo gallery, a photo editor, a shared image library for brand assets, custom font uploads, dark mode preview, and a library of pre-designed starter templates (a smaller selection than Mailchimp's, but covering the common newsletter, announcement, and transactional layouts).
 Reusable components (blocks, themes, templates) are first-class.
 Designers build a brand system once and reuse it across campaigns, transactional, and triggered emails.
 Cross-client rendering covers Gmail, Outlook, Apple Mail, and mobile. <span v-pre>Handlebars syntax (`{{firstName}}`, `{{#if}}…{{/if}}`)</span> drives personalization and conditional content.
 The Dynamic Image block pairs with [data feeds](https://bluefox.email/docs/projects/data-feeds) to render images sourced from RSS/JSON at send time.

-**Strengths:** reusable design system, consistent Handlebars personalization across all email types, data-feed-driven dynamic content, cross-client rendering.
+**Strengths:** reusable design system, real-time collaborative editing, built-in stock photo gallery and photo editor, consistent Handlebars personalization across all email types, data-feed-driven dynamic content, cross-client rendering.

-**Trade-offs:** smaller starter-template library than Mailchimp's 130+ catalog, no AI design generation, no built-in stock photo library, Handlebars syntax adds a small learning step for non-technical users.
+**Trade-offs:** smaller starter-template library than Mailchimp's 130+ catalog, no AI generation capabilities, Handlebars syntax adds a small learning step for non-technical users.

 <TemplateShowcase
   :is-dark="isDark"